MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Methodology

-\paragraph{Rule-Based Reflection.} To mitigate the risk that predicted results may be inconsistent with real-world constraints, we design a rigorous rule-based reflection strategy.
+\paragraph{Law-Based Reflection.} To mitigate the risk that predicted results may be inconsistent with real-world constraints, we design a law-based reflection strategy.
 Specifically, after the model generates a candidate prediction $\hat{\mathbf{y}}$, we evaluate the predicted sequence against a pre-constructed set of domain-specific general laws $\mathcal{M}_{\text{gen}} = \{r_1, r_2, \dots, r_K\}$.
-These rules encapsulate essential constraints, such as non-negativity or range-bound continuity checks.
+These laws encapsulate essential constraints, such as non-negativity or range-bound continuity checks, and provide explicit criteria for verifying prediction feasibility.
+By externalizing such constraints as general laws, the model can conduct post-hoc self-correction in a more controllable and interpretable manner.
 Formally, if there exists a rule $r_k \in \mathcal{M}_{\text{gen}}$ such that the constraint $r_k(\hat{\mathbf{y}})$ is not satisfied, an immediate re-reasoning loop is triggered.
-Unlike simple rejection sampling, this loop feeds the specific violation details back into the LLM as a corrective prompt, forcing the model to revise its prediction.
-This iterative refinement continues until all constraints are met or a maximum retry limit is reached, ensuring that the final output $Y$ is not only plausible but also compliant. \paragraph{Dynamic Confidence Adaptation.} Furthermore, we introduce a dynamic confidence adaptation strategy to leverage historical experience without test-data leakage.
-While memory accumulates experience during training, naively incorporating test-time outcomes can bias the model toward the test distribution.
-To this end, we decouple experience accumulation from utilization by assigning each frozen experience item $\mathcal{E}_j$ a mutable confidence score $r_j$, initialized to zero.
-During inference, the generated prediction $Y$ is evaluated against a moving average (MA) baseline.
-A prediction is considered successful only if it demonstrates superior reasoning ability, i.e., $\mathcal{L}_{\text{LLM}} < \mathcal{L}_{\text{MA}}$.
-In such cases, the confidence scores of the contributing experiences are increased to reinforce future selection, while unsuccessful attempts incur no updates.
-When $r_j>0$, experience utilization considers both the confidence score and the retrieval similarity score $S$.
-This design updates only confidence weights rather than memory content, ensuring strict train–test separation and continual memory evolution.
+Unlike simple rejection sampling, this loop feeds the specific violation details back into the LLM as a corrective prompt, forcing the model to revise its prediction with awareness of the violated constraint~\cite{shinn2023reflexion}.
+This iterative refinement continues until all constraints are met or a maximum retry limit is reached, ensuring that the final output $Y$ is not only statistically plausible but also compliant with domain knowledge.